Nordix/bomres/services/sbom_resolver/service/test/python/README.md

 import bomres.lib.git_manager as git_manager
 ```

-There is a rule in teh Makefile for installing python modules on your development host
+There is a rule in the Makefile for installing python modules on your development host

 ```
 make pip